 Where the notes say "boots optional", please read "ankle boots necessary".

-Where a walk is described as "dry", please read "dry but with some muddy patches".
+Where a walk is described as "completely dry", please read "dry but with the occasional muddy patch".

 For a short walk (1-4 miles), well-fitting wellies can be considered, despite this site's repudiation in the general notes.